tyaasmf/dashboard/README.md

 # Dashboard

-This is a Shiny interactive visualization dashboard which is made using package `flexdashboard`.
+This is a Shiny interactive visualization dashboard which is made using package `flexdashboard` in R.